 However, the federal government was only going to supply the funds for this expansion for a couple of years after which time states would have to take over a major part of the bill, so the Supreme Court decided that each state had a right to decide if they were going to implement the expansion and accept the funds or not.

 Right now, this is where the states stand:

 If you’re living in a state that’s accepting it (or in dark blue,) you’re good.
 Apply for Medicaid because you’ll get it if you’re below those income limits.
 If you’re in a dark red state, however, don’t expect much to change for you.

 Then there’s those periwinkle states that are considering an alternative.
-Pennsylvania is one of them.
-Pretty much what that means is that they’ve said they won’t expand Medicaid the way the Federal government wants them to, but they will restructure it another way and still accept the federal money.
-The feds have yet to approve these plans.
+Pennsylvania was initially one of them.
+These states have said they won’t expand Medicaid the way the Federal government wants them to.
+But they will restructure it another way and still accept the federal money.

-For example, Governor Corbett of Pennsylvania has proposed a plan where Medicaid recipients pay $25/mo to get Medicaid — which will actually be plans provided by private insurers.
-They will not have to pay co-pays when they go to the doctor, which is supposed to inspire participants to cut back on ER trips.
-I haven’t read anything about deductibles or out-of-pocket costs, but I’m assuming individuals will still be responsible for them since they are not mentioned.
+For example, Governor Corbett of Pennsylvania proposed a plan where Medicaid recipients would pay $25/mo to get Medicaid — which would have actually been plans provided by private insurers.
+They would not have to pay co-pays when they go to the doctor.
+That was supposed to inspire participants to cut back on ER trips.

 This was going to be better than nothing.
 But when Governor Wolf was elected he instated Medicaid Expansion in full, giving a better, lower-cost option to Pennsylvanians who previously didn’t have access to healthcare.

 To find out if your state has fully adopted Medicaid Expansion, you can check out this map.
 It was updated in March of 2020.
 Much of the southeast and swaths of the midwest have yet to adopt Medicaid Expansion.
 Nebraska has adopted but not yet implemented it.